 Me: I’m changing the subject a little, but since you work with PTSD, what do you think about the use of psilocybin as a treatment?
 I’ve read several fascinating articles on early trials of psilocybin in cancer (it dramatically improved patients’ emotional health)

-In the PTSD field, psilocybin research has not advanced as far as NDMA research (NDMA is also called ecstasy).
-For patients with PSTD, NDMA can certainly help them feel good and help them talk/open up.
+In the PTSD field, psilocybin research has not advanced as far as MDMA research (MDMA is also called ecstasy).
+For patients with PSTD, MDMA can certainly help them feel good and help them talk/open up.
 But it seems as though that’s not the only mechanism at play.
 It’s also been shown to enhance fear extinction learning in rodents.
 It’s very worth studying but it’s important the drug is administered in a safe context.
-Both psilocybin and NDMA are fascinating areas of research.
+Both psilocybin and MDMA are fascinating areas of research.
 It’s too bad the USA still has a strong drug war mentality that makes conducting studies with these drugs much harder to do.

 Me: Can you test for prions in patients with ME/CFS?
 In my last blog post I wrote about their antimicrobial activity (a topic I find fascinating).